New papers

 Emotions do not enter grammar because they are constructed (by grammar)

 I finally finished this paper on the relation between language and emotions.
-The core idea I pursue here is that functional categories are (universally) not dedicated to the expression of emotions because emotoins are constructed.
-To make this claim I had to immerse myself into the fascinating scholarship of the affective sciences and I learned (once again) that we should not trust our intuitive understanding of anything, including what emotions are.
-And in the course of this research I found myself surprised by the idea that emerged: the same system that is responsible for constructing language (call it grammar) may just be responsible for constructing emotions.
+The core idea I pursue here is that functional categories are (universally) not dedicated to the expression of emotions because emotions are constructed.
+To make this claim, I had to immerse myself into the fascinating scholarship of the affective sciences and I learned (once again) that we should not trust our intuitive understanding of anything, including what emotions are.
+And in the course of this research, I found myself surprised by the idea that emerged: the same system that is responsible for constructing language (call it grammar) may just be responsible for constructing emotions.

 The paper was recently published (completely open access) as a discussion paper in the online journal Language under Discussion.
 So maybe you feel inclined to write a comment or reply!